vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/137_keshavardhanam/_index.md

 +++
 ## Comment
 Of this hymn only the second verse is found in Pāipp. (i.).
-It is used by Kāuç. only with the preceding hymn, as there explained.
+It is used by Kāuś. only with the preceding hymn, as there explained.

 ## Translations